-The Chartered Institute of Public Finance & Accountancy (CIPFA) 2018 Prudential Code sets out the requirements in relation to the setting of a Capital Strategy within Local Authorities.
+The Chartered Institute of Public Finance & Accountancy (CIPFA) 2021 Prudential Code sets out the requirements in relation to the setting of a Capital Strategy within Local Authorities.
 The key objectives of the Code are to ensure, within a clear framework, that local authorities' capital investment plans are affordable, prudent and sustainable.

 Under the prudential system, individual local authorities are responsible for deciding the level of their affordable borrowing, having regard to CIPFA's Prudential Code, which has been given legislative backing.
-Prudential limits apply to all borrowing, qualifying credit arrangements and other long-term liabilities - whether supported by government or entirely self-financed.
+Prudential limits apply to all borrowing, qualifying credit arrangements and other long-term liabilities.
 The system is designed to encourage authorities that need and can afford to undertake capital investment to do so within a robust framework.

-The Capital Strategy for the three financial years from 2022 - 2025 is intended to provide a high level overview of how capital expenditure, capital financing and treasury management contribute to the provision of services along with an overview of how associated risk is managed and the implications for future financial sustainability.
+The Capital Strategy for the three financial years from 2023 - 2026 is intended to provide a high level overview of how capital expenditure, capital financing and treasury management contribute to the provision of services along with an overview of how associated risk is managed and the implications for future financial sustainability.